-USDA reports 4 oz of Ground Turkey has 170 calories, 9 grams of fat.
+The USDA reports four ounces of ground turkey has 170 calories and 9 grams of fat.

-Butterball Turkey has 230 calories, 17 grams of fat, which is 65% of calories from fat.
+Butterball ground turkey has 230 calories and 17 grams of fat, which is 65% of its calories from fat!

 Surprised?
 I sure was.